MohamedAazir/WirelessEMG/README.md

 This is the repository of a wireless EMG device built for our module **BM2210-Bio Medical Device Design**.
-The device analyzes forearm muscle signals and provides feedback about muscle activity.
+The device senses the forearm muscle signals on flexion and extension and then goes through an amplification and filtering part which at last will be transmitted to a laptop where the classification happens.

 ## Repository Contents